tidyverse/tidyverse.org/content/blog/2019-12-hardhat-0-1-0/index.markdown

 ## Learning more

-There are 3 large vignettes for hardhat.
+There are 3 key vignettes for hardhat.

 - [Creating Modeling Packages With hardhat](https://tidymodels.github.io/hardhat/articles/package.html)